Tailor-made trip to Colombia

 If you are staying in Colombia for more than 60 days, you may be asked to pay an exit tax at the airport when you check in your luggage.
 This tax must be paid at the airport counter (cash or credit card).

-Rate for stays over 60 days: 110.000 COP
+Airport tax payable on departure for stays of over 60 days: $122.000 COP

 Working Holiday Visa (WHV)